jboss-gpe/processFlowProvision/README.txt

         parent process instances and its sub-process instances
     - this allows BAM reporting that can be depicted in a tree structure
     - within the BAM audit-trail tree structure, the BAM reports can be generated that include any human task variables that existed at that time

+GETTING STARTED
+    - in the doc directory of this project is an ADMIN_GUIDE.txt